RVN - Head Nurse

 Amy began her career here at Newnham Court as an auxiliary 12 years ago; she progressed to VN training and qualified in 2007.
 Amy developed an interest in emergency and critical care nursing and began working weekend and night shifts for PETS.
 In 2011 Amy was actively involved in the setting up and development of the continuous care department and team and since then Amy has remained as a continuous care nurse progressing the department and emergency/CC nursing.
 Along with her Dachshund Hugo, Amy enjoys arranging Newnham Court dog walks, which is a great opportunity for the nursing team to meet up out of work with their pooches.

 Amy qualified in October 2010 and joined Newnham Court Veterinary Hospital nursing team as a full time day nurse in 2011.
 Here Amy worked hard to build her experience and knowledge in all areas of nursing, whilst developing a special interest in surgical and emergency and critical care nursing.
-In 2013 Amy joined the continuous care team and hasn’t looked back, she is planning on starting her anaesthesia certificate in October 2015 following her wedding in September.
+In 2013 Amy joined the continuous care team and she completed her certification in emergency and critical care in 2016.
+Amy became one of our evening pets supervisors in 2016, but following birth of her first daughter moved back to the Newnham Court day team in 2021 and covers weekend work as an OOH Emergency care Nurse at the weekends

 RVN Continuous Care Nurse